rissh/ReactRouteAppwrite/video-notes.md

 ```

-6. Create user
+6. Create a user

 ## Private routes

-In this approach we will use thew `Outlet` component provided by react router 6.
+In this approach, we will use thew `Outlet` component provided by react-router 6.

 The `Outlet` component acts as a placeholder for child routes, allowing you to define multiple private sub-routes under the same route.